 For each of the following examples, use a fully labelled demand and supply diagram to illustrate the impact on the equilibrium price and quantity.
-You should also provide a written explanation of your response, which makes reference to the relevant demand, and/or supply factor and how the market returns to equilibrium from disequilibrium.
+You should also provide a written explanation of your response, which makes reference to the relevant demand and/or supply factor and how the market returns to equilibrium from disequilibrium.

-- The impact of a bushfire on the market for wood products.
-1. - The impact of an increase in the price of vet bills on the market for dogs.
-2 - 3.
-The impact of an increase in the price of Netflix on the market for Apple TV+. - 4.
-The impact of an ageing population of the market for financial advisors. - The impact of a decrease in the price of oil on the market for plastic stationery.
-5. - 6. - The impact of the coronavirus on the market for second-hand cars.
-The impact of a depreciation of the Australian dollar on the market for tennis racquets (all of 7 which are imported into Australia). - 8.
-The impact of personal income tax cuts on the market for tutoring services.
+- 1. The impact of the floods on the market for lettuce. - 2.
+An increase in the price of oil on the market for petrol. - 3.
+An increase in the price of petrol on the market for taxi services. - 4.
+An increase in the price of Spotify on the market for Apple Music. - 5.
+An increase in consumer confidence on the market for BMW vehicles. - 6.
+An increase in employment on the market for second-hand clothes. - 7.
+An increase in the value of the AUD on the market for records (all of which are imported). - 8.
+The impact of lockdowns in China on the market for Australian iron ore. - 9.
+An increase in the price of electricity and gas and the market for heaters. - 10.
+An increase in child-care subsidies and more generous paid parental leave and the market for baby clothes.